29 Genomic ranges and features

 seqinfo: 3 sequences from an unspecified genome; no seqlengths

-symbols (see Figure 22.1).
+This creates a GRanges object with 10 genomic ranges.
+The output of the GRanges show() method separates the information into a left and right hand region that are separated by | symbols (see Figure 29.1).
 The genomic coordinates (seqnames, ranges, and strand) are located on the left-hand side and the metadata columns are located on the right.
 For this example, the metadata is comprised of score and GC information, but almost anything can be stored in the metadata portion of a GRanges object.

-object is composed of the “Ranges” part the lefthand box, the “metadata” columns (the righthand box), and a “seqinfo” part that describes the names and lengths of associated sequences.
+Figure 29.1: The structure of a GRanges object, which behaves a bit like a vector of ranges, although the analogy is not perfect.
+A GRanges object is composed of the “Ranges” part the lefthand box, the “metadata” columns (the righthand box), and a “seqinfo” part that describes the names and lengths of associated sequences.
 Only the “Ranges” part is required.
-The figure also shows a few of the “accessors” and approaches to subsetting a GRanges
+The figure also shows a few of the “accessors” and approaches to subsetting a GRanges object.

 The components of the genomic coordinates within a GRanges object can be extracted using the seqnames, ranges, and strand accessor functions.